-- The Cooperative may not receive back the outstanding amounts, as well as other obligations (e.g. interest payments, fees), from a Partner (i.e. an organisation to which the Cooperative has extended a loan or equity investment) due to the Partner's financial position.
-This can negatively affect the financial results, particularly when the provisions for loans are not sufficient to cover for the expected financial losses in the portfolio. - The Cooperative may experience financial losses involved in holding a particular equity stake in a Partner.
-This may occur if the Partner is facing financial issues because of a reduction of business opportunities or other risks in its own activities, or if there is no buyer to finance the Cooperative's exit from the investment.
-The Cooperative had impairments representing 21% (€ 31 million) of equity investments.
-Higher impairments or even write offs can lead to lower the financial results. - The Cooperative may not be able to meet its payment obligations, redemption requests from Members, and/or payment commitments and obligations to Partners and other counterparties.
-The Cooperative aims to have sufficient cash and other liquid assets available to be able to meet all its payment obligations and to accommodate redemption requests from its Members on an ongoing basis, and the Shares do not have a lock-up period; at the same time, the Cooperative seeks to provide funding to Partners that is more long term in order to enable them to match funding needs with cash flows. - The Cooperative may experience financial losses because of unexpected fluctuations in foreign currency positions.
-Although this risk is mitigated with the use of derivative contracts, hedges in the less liquid currencies may not be always available and consequently the Cooperative has to leave the exposures in these currencies unhedged.
+- The Cooperative may not receive back outstanding loan amounts, as well as other amounts that are due (e.g. interest payments, fees) from a credit Partner (i.e. an organisation to which the Cooperative has extended a loan) as a result of negative developments with respect to the credit worthiness of a Partner. - The Cooperative may experience financial losses involved in holding a particular equity stake in a Partner.
+This may occur if the Partner is facing financial issues because of a reduction of business opportunities or other risks in its own activities, or if there is no buyer to finance the Cooperative's exit from the investment. - The Cooperative may not be able to meet its payment obligations, redemption requests from Members and/or payment commitments and obligations to Partners and other counterparties.
+The Cooperative aims to have sufficient cash and other liquid assets available to be able to meet all its payment obligations and to accommodate redemption requests from its Members on an ongoing basis (the Shares do not have a lock-up period, i.e. there is no predetermined restricted period in which shares cannot be redeemed); at the same time, the Cooperative seeks to provide funding to Partners that is more long term in order to enable them to match funding needs with cash flows.

+- The Cooperative may experience financial losses because of unexpected fluctuations in foreign currency positions.
+Although this risk is mitigated with the use of derivative contracts, hedges in less liquid currencies may not be always available and consequently the Cooperative may have to leave the exposures in such currencies unhedged.
 In the event the unhedged amounts are significant and the respective currencies depreciate relative to the euro, there can be a significant negative effect on the profitability of the Cooperative. - Changes in interest rates may negatively affect the financial results of the Cooperative.
-Both hard (i.e. USD and EUR) and local (emerging and frontier market currencies) currency exposures can affect the value of the investment portfolio (especially interest sensitive assets such as credit instruments, term investments, FX/IR derivatives, cash and deposits) and the financial income statement. - The Cooperative has significant positions with banks and Financial Institutions (not being Partners) ("counterparties") and a negative development in the creditworthiness of, or the risk of even default on their contractual obligations by the Cooperative's bank counterparties could result in financial losses.
-The positions with these financial counterparties are used by the Cooperative to enable its main investments activities.
-They include for example, hedging activities and the corresponding collateral requirements, placing excess liquidity or working capital in deposit and current accounts, including accounts in banks in emerging markets.
+Both hard (i.e. USD and EUR) and local (emerging and frontier market currencies) currency exposures may negatively affect the value of the investment portfolio (especially interest sensitive assets such as credit instruments, term investments, FX/IR derivatives, cash and deposits) and the financial income statement. - The Cooperative has significant positions with financial institutions (not being Partners) ("counterparties") and a negative development in the creditworthiness of, or defaults on their contractual obligations by such counterparties could result in financial losses for the Cooperative. - The Cooperative may see a reduction of its portfolio, liquidity buffers and it may incur significant additional credit and equity losses as a consequence of the Covid-19 crisis.